Neighbours: Titles

 Neighbours introduced new opening titles for the 25th anniversary on 18 March 2010.
 The titles were created by Visual Playground and feature the cast in settings familiar to viewers.
 A new set of opening titles made their debut on 15 April 2013, along with a new version of the theme tune.
 Visual Playground once again created and produced the titles.
 The titles depict the Ramsay Street residents gathering outside their houses for a street party.
 Visual Playground used "a bokeh graphic device" and six "overlapping circles" represent the houses of Ramsay Street and "reinforce the sense of community".
 A new retro-inspired logo, theme tune and opening titles debuted on 5 January 2015 as part of the show's 30th anniversary celebrations.
 The logo was a reimagined contemporary version of the original Neighbours logo from 1985.
 The titles showed characters in a variety of settings around Erinsborough and end with a shot of Ramsay Street from above.

 On 9 January 2017, a new set of opening titles debuted featuring the cast members posing in front of green screen, instead of on the sets, with the intention of reflecting cast changes more immediately.
 Actors Ryan Moloney, Colette Mann and Zoe Cramond had their names misspelled, but they were soon corrected and debuted the following day.
-Further revisions took placed in April, following the arrival of the new Rebecchi family.
+Further revisions took place in April, following the arrival of the new Rebecchi family.
 On 21 May 2018, the titles returned to the style of live-action sequences filmed on the set.
 This style remained with periodic updates in subsequent years.
 In January 2022, new location shots of Melbourne and its surroundings were introduced to the title sequence, reflecting the series' ambition to expand its filming locations.